farhansam/health_track/README.md

 # Interactive Front-End Development - Milestone Project 2

 ![health-track logo](images/health_track_logo.png)
-### Website to monitor an individual's health and diet
+### A website to monitor an individual's health and diet

 # Table of Contents
 1. Background